Lufthansa Case Analysis Case Study Solution and Analysis

 As specified above, marketing focus was very low in previous practices, for that reason there were no correct marketing spending plans for each of the product on the portfolio.
 There was no marketing preparation done for the existing products.
 In addition to it the item variety of the company was increasing with the ripening of brand-new product ideas by the R&D sector of Samsung.
 Yun had a difficulty to carry out marketing preparation and to create marketing budget plans for existing as well as for new items from the very start, and this would take a big time.

-A huge shift would be required in present marketing expenditures to develop the Lufthansa Case Analysis Case Study Analysis brand name.
-This would result in increased marketing expenditures for Samsung and could interrupt the administration relating to increased costs, as they were reluctant to marketing expenses previously and a sudden big shiftwould make them disturb.
+A substantial shift would be needed in current marketing expenditures to construct the Samsung brand.
+This would result in increased marketing expenditures for Samsung and could interrupt the administration regarding increased expenses, as they were unwilling to marketing expenditures previously and an unexpected big shiftwould make them disturb.

 4 P's of Marketing

 Samsung provides quality products and has a rather abundant portfolio which caters to various sectors.
 LCD and mobile phones are the most significant products of Samsung, whereas DRAM is also not far behind in comparison of them.